richardgourley/charity-organization-event-website/README.md

 MODELS
 There are 2 models in this app:
+- Accounts
-- Accounts - (CustomUser can create a charity in their profile)
+    - CustomUser can add charity information to their account.
+    - CustomUser inherits from AbstractUser.
 - Events

 # SKILLS COVERED
-As well as standard Django models, views and templates I've listed tools and modules used within the application to save Django students time in seeing if this repo has some modules they would like to learn more about:
+As well as standard Django models, views and templates I've listed all tools and modules used within the application to help Django students see if this repo has some modules they would like to learn more about:

 ## GENERAL
 python-decouple and a '.env' file -